paulhibbitts/test-docsify-this/docs/README.md

 ## Looking for Even More Customization and Control?

-Docsify-This is intended as a quick way to display a remotely located Markdown file.
-If you want to further customize and control the presentation of your Markdown content you can install your own [Docsify Open Publishing Starter Kit](https://github.com/hibbitts-design/docsify-open-publishing-starter-kit) (that this hosted Web app is based on) and store Markdown files within that site or install your own instance of [Docsify-This](https://docsify-this.net) and further customize the rendering of remote files.
+Docsify-This is intended as a quick way to display one or more remotely located Markdown files.
+If you want to further customize and control the presentation of your Markdown content, while also substantially speeding up the rendering of multiple page Markdown file sites on GitHub, you can install your own [Docsify Open Publishing Starter Kit](https://github.com/hibbitts-design/docsify-open-publishing-starter-kit) (that this hosted Web app is based on) and store Markdown files within that site.
+To further customize the rendering of remote files, install your own instance of [Docsify-This](https://docsify-this.net).
 You can learn more about the capabilities of Docsify itself at [Docsify](https://docsify.js.org).

 ## Troubleshooting
 _'404 - Not found' message is displayed._